farissatyaw/farissatyaw/README.md

 I am a tech entusiast and currently working on to become a software engineer.
 I have experience in becoming both backend and frontend development, also a little bit of project manager.

- - ⚔️ I'm Currently working on .NET Framework for REST API
+ - ⚔️ I'm Currently working on Kubernetes and CI/CD Pipelines
- - 👨‍💻 Currently working as a Backend Developer Intern
+ - 👨‍💻 Currently working as an SRE TRainee
  - 🗺️ Very excited in exploring and learning about Cloud Engineering
  - 📝 Available for Freelance Opportunities